airways/shortcode/README.md

 Assistance writing glue code for existing plugins or modules is also available - just post a request for support for the plugin in the forum.

+## Documentation
+Additional documentation and examples are available at http://metasushi.com/documentation/shortcode/.

 ## License